artoews/toniq/README.md

 ## Overview

 The TONIQ repository provides an ensemble of tools & resources for benchmarking the image quality performance of MRI techniques.
-TONIQ was initially released in support of [this paper](https://github.com/artoews/toniq) (paper link TBA when published).
+TONIQ was initially released in support of [this paper](https://doi.org/10.1002/mrm.30222).
 If you use any materials from this repository please acknowledge our work with the following citation.

 > Toews AR, Lee PK, Nayak KS, Hargreaves BA.
-Comprehensive assessment of non-uniform image quality: application to imaging near metal. _Magnetic Resonance in Medicine_.
-2024.
-(In review).
+Comprehensive assessment of nonuniform image quality: Application to imaging near metal.
+Magn Reson Med.
+2024;1-15. doi: 10.1002/mrm.30222

 ## Features